 It slots nicely into the horror genre but without the usual endless blood and gore.
 The first five episodes move along at a solid pace, setting up the events and the unanswered questions nicely.
 There are some shocking moments but mostly it's just creepy at the beginning.
 Creaking doors, creaking floorboards, lights going out, the kids seeing unexplainable things such as the bent-neck-lady.
 All are designed to ramp up the tension and hook you in.
 And it works a treat because by the time episode six starts the full on horror of the house jumps out at you from the screen.

 The cast is perfect.
-Michiel Huisman, Elizabeth Reaser, Oliver Jackson-Cohen, Kate Siegel and Victoria Pedretti play the older Crain's with Carla Gugino (from Gerald's Game – review here) as Olivia and both Timothy Hutton and Henry Thomas playing father Hugh.
+Michiel Huisman, Elizabeth Reaser (Easy), Oliver Jackson-Cohen, Kate Siegel and Victoria Pedretti play the older Crain's with Carla Gugino (from Gerald's Game – review here) as Olivia and both Timothy Hutton and Henry Thomas playing father Hugh.
 But more than all of that, the most unsettling thing about this show is how deeply emotional it is.
 At times it is profoundly sad and your investment in the characters will be rewarded but seriously, get the tissues ready!
 The Haunting Of Hill House is a masterpiece.